 Read Inclusive Approaches Community Impact DIG Metrics Summary for 2016 across the YMCA of the USA.

-Here are some highlights from across the Greater Hartford Y from the Winter 2018/2019:
+Here are some highlights from across the Greater Hartford Y from the Spring of 2019:

 The YMCA of Greater Hartford recognizes that being an equal opportunity employer makes us stronger.
 YMCA staff and volunteers are committed to celebrating diversity, practicing inclusion, and embracing a global mindset, and we are dedicated to the equity of our team.

 We hire staff of all backgrounds and abilities, and we provide employees with training and professional development opportunities.

 The Y supports and encourages employees to form and run employee resource groups, like BYLD (Building YMCA Leadership Development) and the Women’s Leadership Forum.
 Wherever there is a need to bring together like-minded people to develop their capacity, employees can organize these resource groups with the help of the YMCA’s leadership staff.

 Y staff have access to Y-USA Training and Certifications through an online exchange of resources and the Learning and Career Development Center.